-Gowdy: New Benghazi emails show ‘disconnect’ with Washington
+Gowdy: New Benghazi emails show ‘disconnect’

 Washington — A U.S. ambassador in a dangerous country asks the State Department for more security.
 Washington sends the ambassador a request for advice on talking points.
 Maybe, the ambassador jokes, he should seek help from another country.